 Grievance Procedure for Students:

-The Student Grievance Procedure is designed to provide students a due process voice when they believe college policy has compromised.
-Grievable issues must be related to interpretation or application of college policy.
-Personal opinions, matters of taste or preference, and circumstances covered by external rules, laws, or guidelines are not typically grievable under the Student Grievance Procedure.
+The Student Grievance Procedure is designed to provide students due process when they believe college policy has been compromised.
+Grieveable issues must be related to interpretation or application of college policy.
+Personal opinions, matters of taste or preference, and circumstances covered by external rules, laws, or guidelines are not typically grieveable under the Student Grievance Procedure.

 Campus Crime Policy: